strangenewcoder/VeeamDesigner-public/walkthrough.md

 outlineConnect=0;dashed=0;verticalLabelPosition=bottom;verticalAlign=top;align=center;html=1;shape=mxgraph.veeam.2d.server;fillColor=#2E73B8;gradientColor=none;
 ```

-The styles files distributed are boilerplate, but you can get a style string by placing a shape in Draw.io, right-clicking it, and selecting **Edit Style**.
+The style files distributed are boilerplate, but you can get a style string by placing a shape in Draw.io, right-clicking it, and selecting **Edit Style**.

-If a style file is missing for a role, the generated script will not assign a style for a system.
+If a style file is missing for a role, the generated script will not assign a style for that system.

 I've also created a utility to verify that all roles have a matching style file:

 ```
 check_styles.py -f <DBFILENAME>